March 2, 2017

 Jason Cole, associate vice president for university relations

-Deborah Estrin, associate dean and professor of computer science at Cornell Tech and professor of public health at Weill Cornell Medicine
+Deborah Estrin, associate dean and professor of computer science at Cornell Tech and professor of healthcare policy and research at Weill Cornell Medicine

 Linnie M. Golightly, M.D., associate dean and associate professor of clinical medicine, Department of Microbiology and Immunology, Weill Cornell Medicine